pandadady/Machine-Learning-Course/fp_growth/README.md

     (1) The data structure of FP-Tree

-        Tree node In python is shown as below
+        Tree node in python is shown as below

         class treeNode: